 Seeing Midnight Oil in full flight is to experience the transcendent, kinetic power of live rock ‘n’ roll.
 They leave you inspired to live life more passionately and to Get Involved.

 Everything about the band is uncompromising, but their greatest achievement is that they are, night after night and album after album, a great rock ‘n’ roll band.
-For all of the incredible growth, ambition and experimentation that Midnight Oil have evidenced, the sound and the fury and the spirit of their earliest recordings are still there 40 years later, on tracks like “White Skin Black Heart” and “Say Your Prayers”.
+For all of the incredible growth, ambition and experimentation that Midnight Oil have evidenced, the sound and the fury and the spirit of their earliest recordings are still there over 40 years later.

 Before they took it global, Midnight Oil’s early spiritual home was the Royal Antler Hotel, Narrabeen on Sydney’s northern beaches.
 It was there that ‘the Oils’ fan base swelled from a handful to a thousand – in a space intended for half that number.
 Between 1976 and the very early 80’s, these five young men played out this blistering ritual almost 1000 times.
 At all of these shows the distance and the difference between audience and band was indistinguishable.
 From their earliest days, Midnight Oil was writing songs about who and what they saw around them.

 The eponymous debut album, smartly nicknamed “The Blue Meanie” (equal parts a reference to the Beatles and the snarl of the sound), was released in 1978 and was a collection of primal, spiky rock ‘n’ roll.
 Like so many great debut albums it spoke directly about the milieu in which it was born (Sydney surf/suburbs culture) and was an in-studio approximation of their live set.
 The song “Run By Night” became an instant classic and despite receiving next to no commercial radio support, the album cracked the Australian Top 50.
 Midnight Oil was on its way.